-The dried leaves become hotel decoration and the plant itself becomes everything from ice cream to rum to electricity to gasoline for cars.
+The dried leaves become hotel decorations and the plant itself becomes everything from ice cream to rum to electricity to gasoline for cars.

 There is nowhere else to currently witness this process as the other factories have a closed-door policy.

 At L’Aventure du Sucre, there is a field called Domaine de Beau Plan where you can witness interactive and live tours on Wednesdays to see how sugar cane is cultivated.
 You will even have a chance to cut the cane yourself.